Dubai Desert Tour

 If budget allows, I'd suggest a middle-ground approach:

-1. Book a private city tour: The private full-day Dubai city tour gives you flexibility without the ultra-premium pricing
+1. Book a private city tour: Our private Dubai city tour gives you an 8-hour day with your own guide and vehicle -- flexibility without the ultra-premium pricing

 2. Skip Level 148: Level 124/125 is plenty impressive

-4. Consider adding a desert safari separately: Our premium desert safari is a great complement – different experience, different vibe
+4. Add a desert safari separately: Our premium desert safari is a great complement -- different experience, different vibe.
+Or if you want adventure, try a quad bike ride or dune buggy session in the desert

 Have Questions About Which Tour Level?

 Still not sure?
 Drop us a message with your travel dates, group size, and what matters most to you.
-We'll recommend the right package – and we won't push luxury if standard suits you better.
-For more city tour planning, see our complete Old and Modern Dubai itinerary.
+We'll recommend the right package -- and we won't push luxury if standard suits you better.
+For more city tour planning, see our guide to Dubai's top attractions.